SCIInstitute/ShapeWorks/docs/dev/autodoc.md

 ## MkDocs

+To generate static html files for the markdown files, [checkout](build.md#clone-source) the branch where source documentation (`mkdocs.yml`) is maintained and run the following command:

+`mkdocs gh-deploy`

+Using this command, MkDocs builds the project documentation and uses the ghp-import tool to commit them to the gh-pages branch and push the gh-pages branch to GitHub. *All behind the scenes ...*

+Use `mkdocs gh-deploy --help` for a full list of options available for the gh-deploy command.

+:fa-info-circle: _**Important:**_ You can not review the built site before pushing it to GitHub.
+To verify any changes you made locally to the documentation, please use `mkdocs serve`.

 ## ShapeWorks Commands

 The `DocumentationUtils` package has APIs for auto-documenting command line tools and *to-come-soon* python APIs.
 Please use the `docs` folder to save generated documentation.